aws-samples/iam-identity-center-team/docs/docs/overview/policies.md

 **Approver policies** work in a similar way to eligibility policies, except they authorize users to approve temporary elevated access requests, rather than create them.

+An approval policy has two main parts:

+- **Id, Name, and Type**: Identifiers for an account or OU
+- **Approver groups**: One or more IAM Identity Center groups

 If a specific AWS account is referenced in an eligibility policy that is configured to require approval, then there must be a corresponding approval policy for the same account.
-If there is no corresponding approval group - or if there is an approval group, but it has no members - then TEAM won’t allow users to request temporary elevated access to that account, because no-one can approve it.
+If there is no corresponding approval policy - or if one exists but its groups have no members - then TEAM won’t allow users to request temporary elevated access to that account, because no-one can approve it.
 The exception to this is in the case that the approval required setting is turned off global in the TEAM settings.

-Each approval policy allows any member of the specified groups to log into TEAM and approve any temporary elevated access requests to the specified AWS account(s), **regardless of permission set**.
+Each approval policy allows a member of a specified group to log in to TEAM and approve temporary elevated access requests for the specified account, or all accounts under the specified OU.

 > If you use the same group for both eligibility and approval, then it means approvers can be in the same team as requesters.
 This can be a valid approach, and is sometimes known as *peer approval*.
 In any case, **TEAM does not allow an individual to approve their own request**.
 If you prefer requesters and approvers to be in different teams, specify different groups for eligibility and approval.
 {: .note}